 Recovery and Regrowth

-In many cases, patients notice reduced hair shedding first, followed by gradual regrowth as follicles return to active growth phases.
-Shedding often improves before visible regrowth begins.
-This process can take several months and varies based on individual response.
+Recovery depends on how long the deficiency has been present, the condition of the follicles, and whether other nutrient deficiencies are involved.
+Many patients notice reduced shedding first, followed by gradual regrowth as follicles return to active growth phases.
+This process often takes several months and varies by individual.

-When multiple nutrient deficiencies are present, recovery may be slower or less complete.
-Hair follicles require a consistent supply of oxygen, vitamins, and minerals to function properly, so correcting only one deficiency may not fully restore hair growth.
+When multiple deficiencies are present, recovery may be slower or less complete.
+Hair follicles require a consistent supply of oxygen, vitamins, and minerals to function properly, so addressing all underlying factors supports better outcomes.

 How B12 Deficiency Is Diagnosed